-Health Total’s PCOD management diet plan is simple, easy-to-follow and personalised to cater to your health requirements.
-Sign up for a FREE consultation and get a customised PCOD diet plan!
+Sign up for a FREE consultation and get a customised PCOS diet plan!

-If any female member of your family, like your mother or sister, suffers from PCOS, then there are chances of you getting affected with PCOS as well.
-Even thought pcod/pcos causes are not so well know, you can still safeguard yourself from Pcod by making a few simple and healthy lifestyle modifications and feeding your body with the right kind of food.
+If any female member of your family, like your mother or sister, suffers from PCOS, then there are chances of you getting it too.
+Even though PCOS causes are not well know, you can still protect yourself by making a few simple and healthy lifestyle modifications and feeding your body with the right kind of food.

+Health Total’s PCOS management plan is simple, easy-to-follow and personalised to cater to your health requirements.
 Call on our toll-free number 1800 266 0607 to book an appointment with our health experts and get a diet plan as per your body requirements!